Slemanof/easyeats.live/security_checklist.md

 ##### USER DATA & AUTHORIZATION
 - [ ] `Edit email` feature should be accompanied by a verification email to the owner of the account.
-- [ ] For user ids and other ids, use [RFC compliant ](http://www.ietf.org/rfc/rfc4122.txt) UUID instead of integers.
 - [ ] Use JWT tokens if possible.
 Use them if required for your single page app/APIs.

 ##### SESSION MANAGEMENT
 - [ ] Session identifier must be managed on a trusted system (e.g., server).
 - [ ] Log-out function will fully terminate the session.
 - [ ] Automatic log-out function will log out the user after specific ammount of time(e.g., 30min).
-- [ x] Do not allow several log-ins with the same username ID, terminate sessions that were made before.
+- [x] Do not allow several log-ins with the same username ID, terminate sessions that were made before.

 ##### SECURITY HEADERS & CONFIGURATIONS
 - [ ] Best practices include adding headers such as HSTS, X-Frame-Options, X-Content-Type-Options, etc.